geekingfrog/frogComplete/Readme.md

 * `verbose`: Put that to false if you want a silent widget.

 * `validateTarget`.
 If you want the widget to prevent form submission unless the user selected an item.
 If the target input is inside a `form` element, just put `validation: true` and the widget will automatically find the form and do its things.
 If you want to control the behavior of other element, then, you can pass any valid selector or a dom node.
 In this case, you should also specify `validateTrigger`.
+Here is an example of such validation on a regular div.click().
 ```javascript
 // validation on custom element: <div class="button" id="clickMe">
 var options = {